 Tip!
 Signal reception within the DFA vicinity is BAD.
 (They might be using a jammer or something, haha.)
 If you’re using Grab to book a taxi or car, go to the nearby Petron Station.

 Return to the DFA office on the date given to you when you applied.
 Proceed to the Releasing window and show your claim stub (if you were given one) and your receipt.

 Before leaving the counter, make sure all the details on your passport is correct.
 Pay extra attention to the spelling of your name and birth date, so you can easily raise concerns while you’re there.

-If you signed up for the delivery service, expect your passport to arrive after around 2 weeks.
+If you signed up for the delivery service, expect your passport to arrive 2 days after the date of release.

 Frequently Asked Questions (FAQs)

 Is personal appearance required?

 Yes.
 All applicants MUST show up at the DFA office because your photograph, signature, and biometrics will be taken.